5000+ French Words You Can and Should Learn with Frantastique

 Learning French vocabulary

 It doesn’t matter whether you’re learning French for business or for fun, there's no secret to building vocabulary: reading will help you learn more.
-It is however, possible, even plausible, that you can spice up your learning process with other activities too.
+However, it is possible to spice up your learning process with other activities.

-If you are under the impression that reading isn't sufficient, mayhaps you ought to try Frantastique: the first seven days are on the house - in other words free!
+If you are under the impression that reading isn't sufficient, mayhaps you ought to try Frantastique: the first seven days are free!

 You’ll learn some 12,000 words & phrases listed below with our online French course.

 Already know a word?
 Nor a problem.
 Our daily lessons are also personalized based on what you know and what you need to know.
-You get to tailor your own learning experience easily, without fuss, or muss.
+You get to tailor your own learning experience easily, without fuss.

 Frantastique delivers short, personalized and fun lessons.
 Our goal: your motivation, participation and progress.